gem-pasteur/PanACoTA/doc/source/usage.rst

 gff3 folder
 ^^^^^^^^^^^

 This folder contains 1 file per genome, called ``<genome_name>.gff``.
 It is a file in gff3 format, with fields as described `here <http://www.ensembl.org/info/website/upload/gff3.html>`_, and with the following header format.
+It does not contain the nucleotide sequences, which already are in the Replicons folder.

 .. code-block:: text